mukhatarsheik/bemajorproject/combination circuit.md

 ### HERE I AM JUST PROVIDING YOU THE CODE FILE AND YOU NEED TO UNDERSTAND THEM PERFORM THE STIMULATION

 1.file will be the module code file of mux

 2.this will be our testbench for the mux ckt

 3.A.OUT FILE this file appear compiling

 4.VVP FILE to show the graphical wave of ckt as per the i/p and o/p

+5.NOW ADD SKY130_LIB FILE from my s